How to get touch with us over the festive period

 Divorce can be a difficult, and often lengthy, process.
 But it is possible to achieve a ‘good' divorce for you and your family.
 The process of achieving a ‘good’ divorce should start from the moment it is considered in the first place, rather than when legal proceedings begin.

-The advice set out below is aimed to encourage you and your spouse or partner to consider how to navigate the difficult process of divorce in the most efficient and least disruptive way possible.
-Often, this means trying to agree things outside of the Court process.
+The advice set out below is aimed at encouraging you and your spouse or partner to consider how to navigate the difficult process of divorce in the most efficient and least disruptive way possible.
+Often, this means trying to agree on things outside of the Court process.
 The overstretched family courts are facing long delays, and this will not be beneficial either for you or your children.

 Communicate